How 15 Minutes of Exercise Helps with Heart Health

 Categories

 Cooper Aerobics recommends adults get at least 30 minutes of moderate intensity exercise most days of the week.
-We also recognize that most adults live busy lives, and sometimes it’s difficult to come up with even 30 minutes of free time to get a workout in.
-The good news is that you can get many heart healthy benefits of exercise with even just 10 to 15 minutes of exercise.
+We also recognize most adults live busy lives, and sometimes it’s difficult to find even 30 minutes of free time for a workout.
+The good news is you can get many heart healthy benefits of exercise with even just 10 to 15 minutes of exercise.
 Split your recommended 30 minutes of exercise into two 15-minute sessions or three 10-minute sessions when you have time during the day.

 Cooper Fitness Center Professional Fitness Trainer Joshua Cuellas offers the following heart healthy exercise tips.

-If you’re short on time and only have a few minutes to get a workout in, intervals are your best bet.
+If you’re short on time and only have a few minutes to exercise, intervals are your best bet.
 Tabata training is a type of interval training known for quickly boosting heart rate with just a few minutes of moderate to high intensity movement.
 As an added bonus, many Tabata exercises can be done with body-weight exercises alone—no need for equipment!

 How Tabata Works